BioPhoton/ngRe/README.md

 **Needs:**
 As we know exactly when changes happen we can trigger change detection manually.
-Knowing the advantaes of subscriptions over the template and lifecycle hooks the solotion should be similar to `async` pipe.
+Knowing the advantages of subscriptions over the template and lifecycle hooks the solution should be similar to `async` pipe.

 #### Output Binding

 **_Receive events from child compoent over `(stateChange)="fn($event)"`_**

-In the parent compoent we can receive events from child components  over specific template syntax, the round brackets `(stateChange)`.
+In the parent component, we can receive events from child components over specific template syntax, the round brackets `(stateChange)`.
 Angular automatically updates fires the provides function over change detection.
-In this way we can reveive component events.
+In this way, we can receive component events.

 **Imperative approach:**